JunweiLiang/aicity_action/README.md

 ## Introduction

   The AI City Challenge's [Naturalistic Driving Action Recognition](https://www.aicitychallenge.org/2022-challenge-tracks/) intends to temporally localize driver actions given multi-view video streams.
-Our system, the Stargazer system, achieves **second-place** performance so far on the public leaderboard.
+  Our system, the Stargazer system, achieves **second-place** performance on the public leaderboard and third-place in the [final test](https://www.aicitychallenge.org/2022-challenge-winners/).
   Our system is based on the [improved multi-scale vision transformers](https://arxiv.org/abs/2112.01526) and large-scale pretraining on the Kinetics-700 dataset.
-Our CVPR workshop paper will be released soon.
+Our CVPR workshop paper detailing the designs is [here](https://openaccess.thecvf.com/content/CVPR2022W/AICity/papers/Liang_Stargazer_A_Transformer-Based_Driver_Action_Detection_System_for_Intelligent_Transportation_CVPRW_2022_paper.pdf).

   <div align="center">
     <div style="">